 Confidence of age-interpretation: Low

 Two samples were processed from the outcrop section exposed near the train tunnel in Dalhem.
 They both yield rich but very poorly preserved miospores.
 The spore coloration is very dark, comparable to the specimens encountered in well KSL-02.
 The samples are dominated by long-ranging Carboniferous Namurian and younger spores; Lycospora pusilla, Densosporites annulatus and Crassispora kosankei.
 However the samples also contains very poorly preserved pollen resembling the genera Florenites and Endosporites.
-In addition Cirratriradites saturni and Mooreisporites fustis were likely encountered.
-This together argues for a younger Westphalian (SS-Zone or RA-Zone of Clayton et al., 1978), although the marker taxa for this zone were not identified.
+In addition, Cirratriradites saturni and Mooreisporites fustis were possibly encountered.
+This cannot be stated with certainty due to compromised preservation.
+Yet, this together argues for a younger Westphalian (SS-Zone or RA-Zone of Clayton et al., 1978), although the marker taxa for this zone were not identified.